Updated April 23, 2020

 From June through September 2, each evening at 7 p.m., there are Native American Dances that take place outside at the Cortez Cultural Center in downtown.
 I highly recommend stopping to enjoy these beautiful and free demonstrations of Native American culture.
 They occur every day except for Sunday.

-As Ryan and I thought we were wrapping up our second evening in Cortez, we happened to walk by the Millennium Center for the Performing Arts, just a few doors down from Loungin’ Lizard.
+As Ryan and I thought we were wrapping up our second evening in Cortez, we walked by the Millennium Center for the Performing Arts.
 We could hear Latin music and through the window, we saw dancing.
 We inquired and discovered that it was Latin Dance Night.

-I’ve never written about it, but Ryan and I have taken quite a number of dance classes over the years, including Latin, and so we danced.
+I’ve never written about it, but Ryan and I have taken quite a number of dance classes over the years, so we danced.
 It was a wonderful way to meet locals and it turned into a travel memory that we will both treasure.
-These public dances in Cortez at the Millennium Center occur on Saturdays and the theme is either Latin or Country Western.
-A short lesson is included in the $12 entry fee.
+These public dances at the Millennium Center occur on Saturdays and the theme is either Latin or Country Western.
+A short lesson comes with the $12 entry fee.

-Watch for my next post on Mesa Verde Country, “Take Road G to Paradise.”
+Watch for my next post on Mesa Verde Country, “Take Road G to Wine Paradise.”

 Thank you to Mesa Verde Country for hosting us on our Southwest Colorado adventures.